 Corral has collaborated with artists such as Anne LeBaron, Vicki Ray, Charles Gaines, Stephen Prina, Wild Up, Isaura String Quartet, Christine Marie, Formalist String Quartet, Opera Povera, Dog Star Orchestra, Yakima Chamber Symphony, Boston Microtonal Society, Slatür, The Industry LA, California EAR Unit, Pasadena All Saints Choir, and Sojourn Theatre.
 Corral is also the lead composer for Timur and The Dime Museum, who are produced by Beth Morrison Projects.

-Corral is currently on the composition faculty at Calarts.
-Residencies include APPEX, Marin Headlands Center for the Arts, I-Park Foundation, and the Banff Centre for Arts and Creativity.
-His music has been released by Populist Records, Orenda Records, Innova Recordings, the wulf. records, and independently.
-He received his MFA from Calarts, where he studied composition with James Tenney and Anne LeBaron.
+Corral is on the composition faculty at CalArts.
+Past residencies include APPEX, Marin Headlands Center for the Arts, I-Park Foundation, the Banff Centre for Arts and Creativity, and Djerassi.
+His music has been released by Populist Records, Orenda Records, Innova Recordings, the wulf. records, and independently, with an upcoming album on MicroFest Records.
+His MFA is from CalArts, and his teachers include James Tenney and Anne LeBaron.